 Today we are going to see a robust truck that was designed within the beautiful lines of Art Deco, as a civilian vehicle and that with the outbreak of the hostilities of the Second World War, it was summoned to serve on many fronts, in the hands of several allied countries, exercising an important work in the allied war effort.
-Today we are going to meet the 3 ton Dodge 4x2 MCP trucks, one of the anonymous heroes of WWII.
+Today we are going to meet the 3 ton Dodge 4x2 MCP(Modified Conventional Pattern) truck, one of the anonymous heroes of WWII.

 at Maaseik, in the Belgium/ Holland border, 25 November 1944.

 In 1939 Dodge presented a completely new designed line of pickups and trucks.
 Formally the T series for 1939, V series for 1940, and the W series from 1941 through 1947, the trucks became mostly known as the Dodge Job-Rated trucks.

 With streamlined, Art Deco styled front sheetmetal, and introducing the concept of "Job-Rated" truck configurations, Dodge tried to offer customers the truck that fit the job they were buying it for.
 As a result, the 1939 to 1947 Dodge pickup / truck range was offered in a bewilderingly large number of available variants and model codes.

 Six different payload classes, a wide range of bodies, and more than twenty different wheelbase-lengths were manufactured, and fitted with different sized versions of the Chrysler-sourced inline six-cylinder side-valve engines - from the half-ton TC pickup on a 116-inch (2.946mm) wheelbase to three-ton tractor cabs.
 Nevertheless, mechanically, the trucks were all very similar, with solid axles front and rear and leaf springs at all four corners.